athaya78/athaya78/README.md

 ## About me:

-- 🌱 I’m currently learning HTML, CSS and PHP
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate as Front End Developer
+- 👯 I’m looking to collaborate as Data analytics and Front End
-- 🤔 I’m looking for suggest for web development.
 - 💬 Ask me about anything
 - 📫 How to reach me: athayahanna78@gmail.com